-Topic Significance Considerations As a result of the incident in the Community Centre parkade which took place on November 6, 2018, significant costs were incurred by the County.
-We will review the County's submission to their insurance provider and determine if costs should be expensed and/or recorded as a receivable and validate whether it is consistent with the related accounting standards and industry practice.
-We will review the communication between the County and their insurance provider, confirm the amount expected to be recovered and trace amounts to subsequent receipts.
-Tangible capital assets Tangible capital assets are recorded at cost, which includes amounts that are directly attributable to acquisition, construction, development, or betterment of an asset.
-The costs, less residual value, of the tangible capital assets, excluding land, are amortized on a straight-line basis over their estimated useful lives.
+Topic Significance Considerations The business and economic threats from the coronavirus outbreak continue.
+Entities are dealing with lost revenue and disrupted supply chains and there has been significant volatility in financial markets.
+In this context, transparency is key.
+There is a vital need for reliable information to regain trust in uncertain times, and part of that will be provided through financial reporting.
+The impact on financial reporting may not be the first thing that comes to mind as a consequence of the outbreak, but there is an important and challenging role here for preparers of financial statements, Council and EY, as your auditors.
+Throughout the audit we will consider the impact of COVID 19 including the following: The recoverability of the County's accounts receivable Whether indicators of impairment exist related to the County's investments Whether additional disclosures are required in the year-end financial statements Tangible capital assets are recorded at cost, which includes amounts that are directly attributable to the acquisition, construction, development, or betterment of an asset.
+The costs, less residual value of the tangible capital assets, excluding land, are amortized on a straight-line basis over their estimated useful lives.
 With the implementation of the Strathcona County Business Transformation (SCBT) Project, an assessment will be performed to determine if the costs associated with the project should be expensed or capitalized.
 We will walk through the tangible capital asset process to understand the capitalization process, including the accounting for the costs incurred to date on the SCBT project.
 We will review the continuity schedule and test all material additions, transfers, disposals and amortization of tangible capital assets.
 We will review the write-down analysis performed on the tangible capital assets balance if/when conditions indicate that a tangible capital asset no longer contributes to the County's ability to provide goods or services, or that the value of future economic benefits associated with the tangible capital asset is less than its net book value.
-We will review the costs incurred during the implementation of the SCBT Project and determine if costs should be expensed and/or recorded as an asset and validate whether it is consistent with the related accounting standards and industry practice.
+We will review the costs incurred during the implementation of the SCBT Project and determine if costs should be expensed and/or recorded as an asset and validate whether these are consistent with the related accounting standards and common practice.